hyperionix/docs/content/guide/package-3.md

   ):send(EventChannel.splunk)
 ```

 Events can also be combined to create bigger events.
-For example, you may want to combine an event for a certain file being downloaded from the Internet with an process created event from that same file.
-You can then create a composite event noting a suspicious process created.
+For example, you may want to combine an event for a certain file being downloaded from the Internet with an event for a process being created from that same file.
+You can then create a composite event noting a suspicious process.
 We will cover this later when we discuss ESM.

 Next, let's run the test with hdk and you will see this event received by the tool. `hdk --run-test` will collect events and display them directly in the console.
 Once the probe is deployed to an agent, the agent will send events to a central location instead of printing to console.